Allyson-Robert/UHasselt-Lesvoorbereidingsformulier-LaTeX-template/README.md

 showextra: Shows a short helpful description for most sections

 showhelp: Shows an extensive explanation of what is expected of the student for most sections

+darkmode: When added the PDF is printed as black with gray writing for ease of reading in dark environments.
+Do not forget to disable this feature before printing.

+## Features to add:
+1. Commands to emphasize questions, answers and actions
+2. Commands for particular lesson types (such as OLG)
+3. Automatic numbering of the `lesdoelen' according to their type
+4. Automatic referencing to the lesdoelen
+5. Add a way to differentiate between different 'lesdelen' in a 'lesfase'.
+They seem continuous at the moment but it would be helpful to differentiate them from one another in a clear way.